 Yukon © Judith Duk

 Although 80 percent of the Yukon is wilderness, there are people living there too.
-Native Yukoners are spirited, uniquely connected with their land, and have plenty of tales to tell travellers.
+Native Yukoners are spirited and uniquely connected with their land, having plenty of tales to tell travellers.
 Many legends survive from the days of the Klondike Gold Rush in 1897, when 30,000 aspirants arrived in Dawson City in hope of making their fortunes.
-The First Nations culture is also well preserved and fascinating to investigate in museums, historic sites and interpretive centres throughout the province.
+The First Nations culture is also well preserved and museums, historic sites, and interpretive centres throughout the province provide fascinating insights.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.